SFDO-Community-Sprints/DLRS-Documentation/docs/index.md

 * Concatenate, and
 * First and Last.

+## When to set DLRS to run and How

+- IMAGE GOES HERE

 ## Features Summary

 - Rollup information between Lookup relationships not previously possible without writing Apex Triggers